 Blessed are the merciful, for they shall obtain mercy.
 Matthew 5:7

-The more aware I am about my own need for God’s mercy, the more merciful I will become of others weaknesses.
+The more aware I am about my own need for God’s mercy, the more merciful I will become regarding the weaknesses of others.

 When I am merciful I know I am becoming like my Father in heaven for He is merciful.
 “The Lord is merciful and gracious, slow to anger and abounding in steadfast love” (Ps 103.8).